Thought Leadership | Real Estate Investing | Real Estate Tools

 What some of the technology you’ve been excited about in the space that helps with things like noise control or whatnot.
 Is there anything you’re about?

 Scott Shatford 58:02

 Now all that home automation stuff is awesome.
-I just I mean, I just picked up my Tesla yesterday I’ve never driven way until yesterday and I’m like, this is how like the home experience should be right?
+I just I mean, I just picked up my Tesla yesterday I’ve never driven way until yesterday and I’m like, this how like the home experience should be right?
 You get in it like knows your name it says hi unlocks things it gets your refrigerator all ready to go.
-Like, you know, it was the thermostat, the right place that heats up your pool, like all that sort of home automation stuff is is super cool.
+Like, you know, it was thermostat, the right place that heats up your pool, like all that sort of home automation stuff is super cool.
 Like just having your entertainment system ready to go.
 I just that whole experience I think has become easier.
 Do you ever walk into a vacation rental with like seven remotes and you’re just like, I’m not even gonna attempt that experience.
 I’m not even gonna try that.
 So just like some of those basics, just making it really flawless.
-You know, Amazon echoes and that sort of just whole ease of walking into a home knowing the technology i think is always interesting to me.
-But, you know, sort of just a techie techie nerd.
+You know, Amazon echoes and that sort of just whole ease of walking into a home knowing the technology I think is always interesting to me.
+But, you know, sort of just a techie nerd.

 Sean O’Toole 58:54